ALIA Library Technicians

 Chloe was awarded the ALIA Library Technician of the year award for 2024 and is excited to work with library technicians and industry professionals to keep libraries fresh and engaging for our valued communities.

-Michella McIntosh - Treasurer
+Michella McIntosh - Secretary

 During high school, Michella’s job was shelving books at the local library.
 She realised what an amazing community resource a library was and wanted to value add back to the community by working within one.
 After working in Local Government library's for over 8 years, Michella decided to accept a job working in a school, where the students ranged from Early Learning up to year 12.
 In 2022 Michella was awarded the 2022 Library Technician of the Year and it was an extraordinary career moment.
-She cannot wait to represent you as part of the new ALIA National Library Technicians Group.
+She cannot wait to represent you as part of the new ALIA Library Technicians Group.

 Hayley Hillson - Social Media Manager